Raasin McIntosh

 Raasin McIntosh (born 29 April 1982, in Texas) is an Olympic hurdler and philanthropist.
-At the 2012 Summer Olympics, she competed in the Women's 400 metres hurdles.
+At the 2012 Summer Olympics, she competed in the Women's 400 metres hurdles representing Liberia.

 She grew up in Houston and went on to attend the University of Texas on an athlete scholarship.
 She trained under a prominent track coach, Bev Kearney, and went on to represent the United States at the 2003 World Championships in Athletics.
 She was the winner of the 400 m hurdles at the 2003 USA Outdoor Track and Field Championships and was in the top three of both the 400 m and 100-meter hurdles at the NCAA Women's Outdoor Track and Field Championship that year.